Engineering Student Resume Examples

 Place your education section just after or before your experience section based on the priority the recruiter has given to your academics.

-Use a consistent format to list your education – start with the name of the degree, name of the university, graduation timeline, and key learning outcomes of your course.
-If you’ve got any academic achievements such as being selected to Dean’s list, you may mention them here.
+Use a consistent format to list your education, starting with the name of the degree, the name of the university, the graduation timeline, and the key learning outcomes of your course.
+If you’ve got any academic achievements, such as being selected to the Dean’s list, you may mention them here.

-Your resume needs a mix of both these skills.
-You should identify the hard skills required to perform the job and the soft skills required to stand out at your workplace.
+Your resume needs a mix of both.
+You should identify the hard skills required to perform the job and the soft skills necessary to excel in your workplace.

 Hard skills are technical skills: they are easy to measure.
 You could acquire hard skills through your studies, certification courses, and classes.

-Soft skills are personality traits that anybody can claim they have – these are difficult to measure – your task here is to find the right skills the hiring manager expects from the ideal candidate.
+Soft skills are personality traits that anyone can claim to possess – these are difficult to measure.
+Your task here is to identify the right skills that the hiring manager expects from the ideal candidate.

 Soft Skills for Engineering Students